 A bachelor’s degree in HDFS can prepare students for direct-service positions such as caseworker or mental health assistant.
 But many positions, including those in schools and in health care, frequently require a master’s degree in social work (MSW).
 For example, clinical social workers must have a master’s degree in social work and two years of post-master experience in a supervised clinical setting.

 A master’s degree in social work generally takes 2 years to complete.
 Master’s degree programs in social work prepare students for work in their chosen specialty by developing the skills to do clinical assessments, and take on supervisory duties.
 All programs require students to complete supervised practicum or an internship.

 A bachelor’s degree in social work is not required to enter a master’s degree program in social work.
 A degree in almost any major is acceptable.
 However, courses in psychology, sociology, economics, and political science are recommended.

 All states have some type of licensure or certification requirement, and all states require clinical social workers to be licensed.

-Overall employment of social workers is projected to grow 12 percent by 2024, faster than the average for all occupations.
+Overall employment of social workers is projected to grow 16 percent from 2016 to 2026, faster than the average for all occupations.
 Employment growth will be driven by increased demand for health care and social services, but will vary by specialty.
 Employment of child, family, and school social workers is projected to grow 6 percent, but growth may be limited by budget constraints at all levels of government.
 Employment of healthcare social workers is projected to grow 19 percent, while jobs for mental health and substance abuse social workers are projected to grow 19 percent.